 Whereas in specific cases, this inflection in the temperature curve is not adequate enough to analyze a thermometric titration.
 While performing titration of samples that consist of very weak acids, such as rape oil, the titration endpoint is highly difficult to recognize.

 A breakthrough can be found in such cases by employing catalytically enhanced titrations, as they are dependent on a catalyzed indicator reaction to obtain a sharp inflection in the titration curve.
-An example for such a catalyzed indicator reaction is the endothermic hydrolysis of paraformaldehyde in the existence of excess hydroxide.
+An example of such a catalyzed indicator reaction is the endothermic hydrolysis of paraformaldehyde in the existence of excess hydroxide.
 This process is employed to determine FFA in edible oils and involves adding a little amount of paraformaldehyde to the sample solution before performing the titration.